Short-term residential treatment center for teen depression | ThreePeaks Ascent

 The ThreePeaks Ascent treatment program is designed to re-engage teens in healthy adolescent development.
 When your teen attends a short-term residential program, they are taken away from negative distractions they may have at home.
 They engage in treatment in a way that would not be possible in any other setting.

 Your teen will participate in individual, group, and family therapy sessions while in treatment.
 This allows them to evaluate their behavioral health as well as make changes in their personal life and family relationships.
-They are also able to learn from their peers, realize they are not alone in their struggles, and gain motivation to make changes.
+They are also able to get social support from their peers, realize they are not alone in their struggles, and gain motivation to make changes.

 We've found that by the time of discharge, 90% of teens were actively engaged in treatment.
 When contacted six months after treatment, most of these teens maintained the motivational progress they made during treatment.